 The Privacy Act of 1974 articulates concepts for how the federal government should treat individuals and their information and imposes duties upon federal agencies regarding the collection, use, dissemination, and maintenance of personally identifiable information (PII).
 The E-Government Act of 2002, Section 208, establishes the requirement for agencies to conduct privacy impact assessments (PIAs) for electronic information systems and collections.
 The assessment is a practical method for evaluating privacy in information systems and collections, and documented assurance that privacy issues have been identified and adequately addressed.
-The PIA is an analysis of how information is handled to-i) ensure handling conforms to applicable legal, regulatory, and policy requirements 1 This phase will not include the approval process; only the electronic submission of documents to the aircraft registration branch.
-Also, only manned aircraft registration will be incorporated into this initial phase; the FAA plans to incorporate UAS registration into CARES in Phase 3.
+The PIA is an analysis of how information is handled to-i) ensure handling conforms to applicable legal, regulatory, and policy requirements regarding privacy; ii) determine the risks and effects of collecting, maintaining and disseminating information in identifiable form in an electronic information system; and iii) examine and evaluate protections and alternative processes for handling information to mitigate potential privacy risks.2

+1 This phase will not include the approval process ; Phase 1 only provides for the electronic submission of documents to the aircraft registration branch.
+See the Aircraft Registration PIA for a full discussion of the approval process.
+Also, only part 47 aircraft registration will be incorporated into this initial phase.

-regarding privacy; ii) determine the risks and effects of collecting, maintaining and disseminating information in identifiable form in an electronic information system; and iii) examine and evaluate protections and alternative processes for handling information to mitigate potential privacy risks.2 Conducting a PIA ensures compliance with laws and regulations governing privacy and demonstrates the DOT's commitment to protect the privacy of any personal information we collect, store, retrieve, use and share.
+Conducting a PIA ensures compliance with laws and regulations governing privacy and demonstrates the DOT's commitment to protect the privacy of any personal information we collect, store, retrieve, use and share.
 It is a comprehensive analysis of how the DOT's electronic information systems and collections handle personally identifiable information (PII).
-The goals accomplished in completing a PIA include: - Making informed policy and system design or procurement decisions.
+The goals accomplished in completing a PIA include:

+- Making informed policy and system design or procurement decisions.
 These decisions must be based on an understanding of privacy risk, and of options available for mitigating that risk; - Accountability for privacy issues; - Analyzing both technical and legal compliance with applicable privacy law and regulations, as well as accepted privacy policy; and - Providing documentation on the flow of personal information and information requirements within DOT systems.

 Upon reviewing the PIA, you should have a broad understanding of the risks and potential effects associated with the Department activities, processes, and systems described and approaches taken to mitigate any potential privacy risks.

-Introduction & System Overview The primary mission of the FAA is to provide the safest, most efficient aerospace system in the world.
+Introduction & System Overview

+The primary mission of the FAA is to provide the safest, most efficient aerospace system in the world.
 One of the ways the FAA serves this mission is through the registration of aircraft, as required under Title 49 of the United States Code.
 The FAA's rules governing all aviation activities in the United States can be found in Title 14 of the Code of Federal Regulations (CFR).
 A wide variety of aviation-related activities are regulated, such as airplane design, typical airline flights, pilot training activities, hot-air ballooning, and even model rocket launches.
 The rules are designed to promote safe aviation while protecting pilots, passengers, and the general public from unnecessary risk.
 Aircraft owners are responsible for compliance and familiarity with the applicable 14 CFR part(s) concerning the operation and maintenance of their aircraft.
 Aircraft owners must register aircraft they purchase and intend to operate in the National Air Space (NAS) with the FAA Office of Civil Aviation Registry.

 2Office of Management and Budget's (OMB) definition of the PIA taken from guidance on implementing the privacy provisions of the E-Government Act of 2002 (see OMB memo of M-03-22 dated September 26, 2003).